Genio Tools

 Note

-The genio-flash tool is supported on both of Linux and Windows.
+The genio-flash tool is supported on both Linux and Windows.

 This tool allows you to flash your board. genio-flash supports flashing Yocto images (RITY).